SteveKola/grimoirelab-microtasks/README.md

 ### ✔️: microtask-8

 > Using the SortingHat GraphQL Console, create a query that fetches the data (identities, enrollments) of an individual profile.Improve the visualization of the `individualCards` component.
-You need not send a PR, please update the work in your personal fork.
 >
 A snip of the new design is [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask8), alongside the commit.

+### ✔️: microtask-10

+> Submit at least a PR to one of the GrimoireLab repositories to fix an issue, improve the documentation, etc.
+>
+The whole list is [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask10)